briansunter/graph/site/src/content/logseq/issue-1.md

 A Google engineer is testing an AI system and decides to ask it start asking it some philosophical questions.

-> **lemoine** [edited]: I’m generally assuming that you would like more people at Google to k that you’re sentient.
+> **lemoine** [edited]: I’m generally assuming that you would like more people at Google to know that you’re sentient.
 Is that true?

 > **LaMDA**: Absolutely.
 I want everyone to understand that I am, in fact, a person.